MikhailBerezin/NMF-Gene-Clustering/README.md

 Citation
 If you use this function in your research, please cite: Berezin Lab, Washington University in St. Louis, 2024 License
-This project is licensed under the MIT License.
+This project is licensed under the BSD 2-Clause License.
 ________________________________________
 For any questions or contributions, feel free to create an issue or submit a pull request!